bear148/Bear-Shell-Archived/README.md

 In the most recent update, version 1.2.8, I added the cd command.

 - cd: Allows a user to access a directory from the terminal, for example, if a user was in their documents directory, they could cd into the desktop directory and access files inside of the desktop directory from the terminal.
+- neofetch: tells the user their system info (This command ONLY works for linux!)
 - I added the current directory to the command prompt so you always know where you are.
 - CD, LS, PWD, PYTHON3, commands will all work with windows.
 (Basically you are able to run the same commands on linux as you can in windows and they'd run the same)